zeid-hub/python-p3-v2-orm-lab/README.md

 pytest -x
 ```

-Once all of your tests are passing, commit and push your work using `git` to
+Once all of your tests pass, commit and push your work using `git` to submit
-submit.
+your solution.

 ---